AM636E/XrmTools/README.md

 ## XrmTools

-XrmTools simplifies most commom tasks that developer performs why building Web apis with Dynamics Crm backend.
+XrmTools simplifies most commom tasks that developer performs when building Web apis with Dynamics Crm backend.
 Such as :
 * Creating an organization service ( with of without impersonation )
 * Executing queries ( with ColumnSet generated automatically based on mapping )